-Confidentiality preferences:
+Confidentiality preferences

-- Patients may not tell you about their preferences and customs surrounding the discussion of sexual issues.
-You must watch their body language for signals of discomfort, or ask directly how they would like to proceed. - A patient may be required to bring family members to their appointment as companions or guardians.
-Printed materials on topics of sexual health may be considered inappropriate reading materials. - Be attentive to a patient's body language or comments that may indicate that they are uncomfortable discussing sexual health with a companion or guardian in the room. - It may help to apologize for the need to ask sexual or personal questions.
+- · Patients may not tell you about their preferences and customs surrounding the discussion of sexual issues.
+You must watch their body language for signals of discomfort, or ask directly how they would like to proceed. - A patient may be required to bring family members to his or her appointment as companions or guardians.
+Printed materials on topics of sexual health may be considered inappropriate reading materials. - Be attentive to a patient's body language or comments that may indicate that he or she is uncomfortable discussing sexual health with a companion or guardian in the room. - It may help to apologize for the need to ask sexual or personal questions.
 Apologize and explain the necessity. - Try to offer the patient a culturally acceptable way to have a confidential conversation.
 Example: "To provide complete care, I prefer one-on-one discussions with my patients.
 However, if you prefer, you may speak with a female/male nurse to complete the initial information." - Inform the patient and the accompanying companion(s) of any applicable legal requirements regarding the collection and protection of personal health information.

-Lesbian, gay, bisexual or transgender:
+Lesbian, gay, bisexual or transgender

-Communities are made up of many diverse cultures, sexual orientations, and gender identities.
-Individuals who identify as LGBTQIA+ may have unmet health and healthcare needs resulting in health disparities.
-In fact, the LGBTQIA+ community is subject to a disproportionate number of health disparities and is at higher risk for poor health outcomes.
+Communities are made up of many diverse cultures. sexual orientations and gender identities.
+Individuals who identify as lesbian, gay, bisexual or transgender (LGBT) may have unmet health and health care needs resulting in health disparities.
+In fact, the LGBT community is subject to a disproportionate number of health disparities and is at higher risk for poor health outcomes.